 From And Until

-The date which reflects the word “From” is when your visa becomes efficient for entry into the Schengen region.
+The date which reflects the word “From” is when your visa becomes effective for entry into the Schengen region.
 Following the word “Until” is when you must leave the Schengen region.
-For example, if your visa valid “From” 01-02-21″ “Until” 09-05-21, your visa is valid from February 1st, 2021, to May 9th, 2021.
+For example, if your visa is valid “From” 01-02-21″ “Until” 09-05-21, your visa is valid from February 1st, 2021, to May 9th, 2021.